Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Providing a professional closing and your contact details

-I am writing to express my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-Being highly skilled and experienced [Your profession], I believe I would make a perfect fit for this opportunity.
+I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+I am highly skilled and experienced individual in [Your profession] I believe that I’d make a perfect fit for this job.

-Thank you for taking a look at my application.
-I look forward to having a conversation with you.
+Thank you for your consideration of my application.
+I am looking forward getting in touch with you.

 Sincerely,